-- a.
-Develop an understanding of tribal and rural communities. - b.
-Understand the characteristics and problems of tribal and rural communities. - c.
-Acquire knowledge about the contribution of Governmental and Nongovernmental Organisations to tribal and rural development. - d.
-Develop an understanding of the functions of Panchayath Raj Institutions with particular reference to Karnataka. - e.
-Gain knowledge about the application of social work in tribal and rural development programmes.
+CO1: Develop an understanding of tribal and rural communities.

+CO2: Understand the characteristics and problems of tribal and rural communities. c.
+CO3: Acquire knowledge about the contribution of Governmental and Nongovernmental organisations to tribal and rural development.

+CO4: Develop an understanding of the functions of Panchayath Raj Institutions with particular reference to Karnataka.

+CO5: Gain knowledge about the application of social work in tribal and rural development programmes.

-Tribe in relation to caste and nation - Nature and Characteristics of Primitive Cultures- Tribes in India and their ecological distribution.
+Tribe in relation to caste and nation - Nature and Characteristics of Primitive distribution.
 Emerging Trends in Tribal Social Institutions - Family and Kinship Systems, Jati Structure, Economic Structure, Political organisations.